- Why Research

 - Our Impact

 - About BCRF

 - Research is the reason

 - Contact Us

 Walter L. Palmer Distinguished Service Professor of Medicine

 Associate Dean for Global Health

 University of Chicago

-In separate, but related research, Dr. Olopade is co-investigator with BCRF colleague, Dezheng Huo on studies identifying patterns in the DNA of women from different ethnic backgrounds that may help to explain genetic differences in breast cancer incidence and outcomes.
+In separate but related research, Dr. Olopade is a co-investigator with BCRF colleague, Dezheng Huo, on studies identifying patterns in the DNA of women from different ethnic backgrounds that may help to explain genetic differences in breast cancer incidence and outcomes.

 Dr. Olopade's research interests are diverse and include: 1) treatment of breast cancer, especially in young or pregnant women; 2) familial cancers; 3) molecular genetics of cancer; 4) cancer risk assessment and chemoprevention; 5) breast cancer and minority populations; 6) disparities in health outcomes.
 She has maintained externally funded laboratory and clinical research programs in cancer genetics since 1990.
 Currently, Dr. Olopade is the Principal Investigator on grants from the NIH/NCI, the Falk Medical Research Trust, The Breast Cancer Research Foundation, the Entertainment Industry Foundation, and the Avon Foundation.
 The Doris Duke Charitable Foundation has recognized her as a Distinguished Clinical Scientist and Exceptional Mentor.